9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Goals for Today**

-- [x] work towards mountinh the polycarb for the Ramp of the Intake
+- [x] Work towards mounting the polycarb for the Ramp of the Intake
 - [ ] (If Time) Begin the part of the Intake that actually moves disc with flex wheels

 #### **Building the Intake _(Cont.)_**

-Started off the meeting by discussing how the polycarb would fit and warp if connected to the frame.
-Rebecca made the argument that if the polycarb was screwwed into the top of the front of the frame and the bottom of the front of the frame, then there would be a hill like formation formed in the middle of the polycarb going from left to right becase of the standoff protruding from the bottom of the frame.
-Rhett made the argument that if the polycarb was screwed into the top of front of the frame and middle front of the frame and ziptied at the bottom front of the frame then with the standoff that is purtruding from the bottom of the frame will cause the poly carb to warps in an expontial curve like shape.
-(Noly translate) Ari had started the meeting by working on the summary of the game explination.
-Once he finished that he moved on to coming up with design ideas for endgame.
-Rhett drilled the holes in the polycarb for the screws, in order to attach it to the metal frame.
+We started off the meeting by discussing how the polycarb would fit and warp if connected to the frame.

+Rebecca made the argument that if the polycarb was screwed into the top and bottom on the front of the frame, then there would be a bump in the middle of the polycarb going from left to right because of the standoff protruding from the bottom of the frame.

+Rhett made the argument that if the polycarb was screwed into the top and middle on the front of the frame, then ziptied at the bottom front of the frame, the standoff that is purtruding from the bottom will cause the polycarb to warp.

+Ari started the meeting by working on the summary of the game explination and worked on endgame design ideas.
+Rhett drilled holes into the polycarb for screws to attach it to the metal frame.
 Rebecca added screws into the polycarb and then everyone cleaned up.
 Rebecca was writing today's notebook entry as the meeting was happening.

 #### **End of Entry Thoughts**